A United Region

 - Every parish represented on 1A Board of Directors

-- Bi-monthly meetings with business development allies incl. local EDOs and utility partners (“Acadiana Allies”)
+- Quarterly meetings with business development allies incl. local EDOs and utility partners (“Acadiana Allies”)

 - Monthly written updates to local partners, including chambers, EDOs, tourism offices, and elected officials